nivabecassis/spoilerkiller/README.md

 [x] Create popup.html for main extension landing page
 [x] Allow user to add entries to the blacklist
 [x] Allow user to remove entries from the blacklist
-[ ] Use API to store the inputted film/show data
+[ ] Standardize the creation/use of the blacklist object
 [ ] Find API for film/show data
+[ ] Use API to get film/show data
+    [ ] Ensure to place a request rate limiting feature [ ] Upon entering a new entry into the blacklist, also store a single string that can be used as a regex pattern matcher to increase performance
 [ ] Design actual block html overlay (the screen that hides blacklisted content)
 [ ] Apply screen over blacklisted content in a content script
 [ ] Perform validation on the input of the show/movie